Document status: working draft submitted to the CNA TC Terminal for validation.

 The UML diagrams are available on the develop branch of each of the CNA repositories hosted on github.com/calypsonet.
 For each repository (except the Terminal Definitions API which is new), two variants are provided:

-• Final diagram (api_class_diagram.svg) — version cleaned of all struck-through, red and grey elements; this is what will be published at the 3.0.0 release.
+api_class_diagram.svg) — version cleaned of all struck-through, red and grey elements; this is what will be published at the 3.0.0 release. - Diff diagram (

-• Diff diagram (api_class_diagram_diff.svg) — version preserving the struck-through, red and grey elements to enable reading the delta between 2.x and 3.0.0.
+api_class_diagram_diff.svg) — version preserving the struck-through, red and grey elements to enable reading the delta between the previous version and the new major version.

 The links below point directly to the SVG files, which render visually in the GitHub interface.